emjshrx/neobrutal-portfolio/src/pages/blog/darkmoney.md

 But the Bitcoin ecosystem is not perfect.

-- Most of Bitcoin is still held in exchanges.
+- A lot of Bitcoin (2.5M) is still held in exchanges and third party custody.
 - Even if they leave the exchanges they are KYCed
+- Deposit and withdrawal addresses are static in exchanges and this can be correlated easily with the exchange
-- Even though there is no address reuse, the storage and privacy of xpubs are not done well.
+- Even though there is less address reuse, the storage and privacy of xpubs are not done well.
 While using light clients these can be exposed to upstream servers.
-- Deposit and withdrawal addresses are static in exchanges and this can be correlated easily with the exchange
 - Making donations to entities without regime support are politically risky
 - Chain analysis is still possible to predict the owners of coins with high proability (enough to convict users in legal systems)

 ## Why we need Privacy anyway?

+Bitcoin as hard unstoppable money should be enough right?
+Hasnt Bitcoin reached escape velocity and now we just wait for number go up?
 The arguments for privacy in Bitcoin can be broadly split into 3 -

 ### Bitcoin was designed for privacy

 ![Section on Privacy in Bitcoin Whitepaper](../../../public/blog/darkmoney/privacy-in-whitepaper.png)

-As evident from the whitepaper, Satoshi Nakamoto and the other cypherpunk creators of Bitcoin wanted it to be a network for anonyomous or atleast pseudonymous transactions.
+As evident from the [whitepaper](https://bitcoin.org/bitcoin.pdf), Satoshi Nakamoto and the other cypherpunk creators of Bitcoin wanted it to be a network for anonyomous or atleast pseudonymous transactions.
 We cannot rely on the buyers or merchants to respects privacy, as that would go against the freedom of speech.
 The only way to maintain privacy is by revealing as less information as possible, which would mean that the payment method itself should never contain personal data.
 This is only possible with a monetary network thats completely separate from the real world identities.

 ### Privacy is good for the individual

 ![Known Physical attacks for Bitcoin](../../../public/blog/darkmoney/known-attacks.png)

-Although the list of physical attacks for bitcoin isnt a long list its a significant list.
+Although the [list of physical attacks for bitcoin](https://github.com/jlopp/physical-bitcoin-attacks) isnt a long list (about 150 attacks) its a significant list.
 As the price increases it becomes more and more profitable to violently take someone's key than to earn it.
 This is why Deniabilty is crucial for a private network.
 This is more true for political rent-seekers (tax, excise, bribes, etc), since its more efficient to rob known high net worth individuals from their KYC list than to monitor and tax normal everyday simple transactions.
 To maintain this deniabilty it is paramount for the users to detach their personal identities from their transactions.

 ### Privacy is good for the entire network

 ![Bitcoin Fog News](../../../public/blog/darkmoney/bitcoin-fog.png)

 The possibility for an individual receiving a monetary tool to safely ignore any connection between that tool and any particular individual or use case it interacted with in the past can be termed as fungibility.
 Any random amount should be indistinguishable from any other.
 This is important for the verification cost as if a merchant or individual had to verify the entire chain against a blacklist it would mean very expensive transactions.
+In the [case of Bitcoin Fog](https://cointelegraph.com/news/bad-blockchain-forensics-convict-roman-sterlingov), Roman Sterlingov was convicted even though there was no exact proof that he was involved but based on probabiltisic chain analysis.

 Non-fungible goods cannot work as money.
 This is a major threat due to the current (almost ubiquitous) KYC regulations around the world.
 Idealogy apart, functionally a monetary good cannot exist if every hand it passed through had to verify the political status of every previous hand to accurately gauge that amount's political risk.
 Although there are other attacks on Bitcoin's fungibilty (ordinals), erosion of privacy is the one with most damning potential.